uanel955/ActuallyOpAutoClicker/README.md

 Tired of autoclickers that don't work?
-Same — so I built one.
-Hits ~500 CPS consistently.
+Same — so I built one. ~500 CPS, no BS.

 Don't trust .exe files?
-Grab the .py and build it yourself:
+Build it yourself:

 py -m PyInstaller --onefile --noconsole autoclicker.py

-Windows Defender might flag it on first launch — just hit "More info" → "Run anyway."
+Windows Defender might flag it on first launch — "More info" → "Run anyway."
 Normal for unsigned apps.

-Like if it helped, enjoy!
+Enjoy!